rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 BNI `va_number` | String | Optional | Length should be within 1 to 8.
 BRI `va_number` | String | Optional | Length should be within 1 to 13.

-?>***Note:*** In *Production environment*, each and every bank may not support custom VA number.
-It depends on the agreement.
+?>***Note***: In *Production* environment, not every bank may support custom VA number (e.g. Permata), as the default state.
+It depends on the type of VA configured for your merchant account & your business agreement with the bank.
 Please consult Midtrans Activation team for further information.

 #### Transaction Status Description
 The description of `transaction_status` value for *Bank Transfer* payment method is given below.